This is addressed to White Christians in America.

 Since we will be the new congregants let’s get ready to take those humble roles to help our new church function smoothly.
-We’ll take over the janitorial duties, setting up the chairs, stocking the pamphlets in the pews, cleaning the toilets.
+We’ll take over the janitorial duties, setting up the chairs, emptying trash cans, cleaning the toilets.
 Work we can do for the Lord and our new congregation that allows us to spend some quiet time in church.
 We need to practice being quiet, most of us, because we need to learn to listen.

 That will be the single hardest job for us, to listen.

 White Christians in America are far more experienced at talking about race than listening.
 We are even better at not hearing at all.
 But please don’t despair, brothers and sisters, that’s just the Enemy’s doing.
 We can wake up at any moment if we hear the True Gospel.
 So let’s listen.
 For once, let’s just shut up and listen.